-- WALDO WOOD-Head of Department and Professor of Psychology. - N. W. PINKERTON-Professor of Secondary Education and Psychology. - H. H. PLEASANT-Professor of Elementary Education. - C. R. MAXAM-Director of Teachers' Training. - FLOYD McMURRAY-Assistant Professor of Education. - A. A. McCLANNAHAN-Assistant Professor of Psychology. - NILE BLUE-Assistant Professor of Psychology. - J. P. GERARD-Assistant Professor of Education. - HARRY HAYS-Assistant Professor of Education. - CHALRES L. BELLES-Assistant Professor of Education. - FORREST FARIS-Assistant Professor of Education. - M. H. McCULLOUGH-Assistant Director of Teachers' Training.
-FLOYD DAVIS-Assistant Director of Teachers' Training C. R. LANDIS-Assistant Director of Teachers' Training.
-G. M. SPALL-Assistant Director of Teachers' Training.
-JAMES BOURNE-Assistant Director of Teachers' Training.
-R. W. SHIEK-Assistant Director of Teachers' Training.
-E. L. SCOTT-Assistant Director of Teachers' Training.
-J. P. SNODGRASS-Assistant Director of Teachers' Training.
-C. O. WALLS-Assistant Director of Teachers' Training.
-EWAN McCLAIN-Assistant Director of Teachers' Training.
-WAYNE GRADY-Assistant Director of Teachers' Training.
-AUDIE WATKINS-Assistant Director of Teachers' Training.
-DALLAS F. RENN-Assistant Director of Teachers' Training.
-L. S. EVERETT-Assistant Director of Teachers' Training.
+WALDO WOOD-Head of Department and Professor of Psychology.

+N. W. PINKERTON-Professor of Secondary Education and Psychology.

+H. H. PLEASANT-Professor of Elementary Education.

+C. R. MAXAM-Director of Teacher Training.

+A. A. McCLANNAHAN-Assistant Professor of Psychology.

+NILE BLUE-Assistant Professor of Psychology.

+- J. P. GERARD-Assistant Professor of Education. - HARRY HAYS-Assistant Professor of Education. - M. H. McCULLOUGH-Assistant Director of Teacher Training.

+JEWELL VAUGHN-Assistant Director of Teacher Training.
+C. R. LANDIS-Assistant Director of Teacher Training.
+C. M. SPALL-Assistant Director of Teacher Training.
+JAMES BOURNE-Assistant Director of Teacher Training.
+E. L. SCOTT-Assistant Director of Teacher Training.
+J. P. SNODGRASS-Assistant Director of Teacher Training.
+C. O. WALLS-Assistant Director of Teacher Training.
+AUDIE WATKINS-Assistant Director of Teacher Training.
+L. S. EVERETT-Assistant Director of Teacher Training.

-115.-EDUCATIONAL PSYCHOLOGY I. A comprehensive study of the elementary principles of psychology with special reference to their educational application.
+- 115.-EDUCATIONAL PSYCHOLOGY I. A comprehensive study of the elementary principles of psychology with special reference to their educational application.
 Special emphasis on heredity, environment, sensations, emotions, human urges, motivation, adjustment, laws of learning, perception, attention, thinking, intelligence, personality, and individuality.
-4 quarter hours.

-116.-EDUCATIONAL PSYCHOLOGY II.
-This course is an

-application of the principles learned in course 115.
+4 quarter hours. - 116.-EDUCATIONAL PSYCHOLOGY II.
+This course is an application of the principles learned in course 115.
 A careful study is made of the physical mechanism, its responses to stimuli, the controls of human responses; the learning process, learning in school activities, transfer of training, intelligence, and its measurement, measurement of achievement, individual differences, character of children at different educational levels, the psychology of elementary school subjects and high school subjects, mental hygiene and how to study pupils.
 4 quarter hours.

 - 117.-EDUCATIONAL PSYCHOLOGY III.
 This course deals with normal mental development.
 A careful study is made of the factors that affect mental development and how they can be directed and controlled in order that an individual may make the best mental development possible.
 A careful study is made of the conditioned reflex, suggestion, habits, mental adjustments, mental attitudes, inhibition of emotions, mental health, pseudo-feeblemindedness, pathalogical cases and the principles of mental development.
 A knowledge of the course should not only prepare a teacher to properly guide the mental development of children, but to also be able to better adjust and direct their own mental development.
 4 quarter hours. - 118.-EDUCATIONAL PSYCHOLOGY IV.
 This is one of the most interesting and practical courses in psychology.
 It deals with the factors that prevent normal mental development.
 The course begins with a study of character development, trait development, postnatal conflicts and reaction to conflicts.
-Then, a careful analysis is made of the child's face-to-face struggle with reality, compromise with reality, forgetting reality by daydreaming, ignoring reality, retreating from reality, rationalization and blaming the incidental cause.
+Then, a careful analysis is made of the child's face-to-face struggle with reality, compromise with reality. forgetting reality by daydreaming, ignoring reality, retreating from reality, rationalization and blaming the incidental cause.
 The next step is the compromise with reality in which the ego surrenders.
 Anxiety, specific fears and the acknowledgement of failure follow.
 A study is made of the intellectual incapability of appreciating reality and the inability to avoid mental conflicts, break abnormal defense reactions, and prevent defective social judgment.
 A mental hygiene program is developed as a part of the course.
-4 quarter hours.

-119.-INTRODUCTION TO TEACHING.
-This course makes a

-study of the factors that influence the teaching process such as; efficiency in teaching, the teacher, the school, the community, the health of the child, original nature of the child, principles of method, classroom practice, measuring in education, the American public school system, and education as a field for life work.
+4 quarter hours. - 119.-INTRODUCTION TO TEACHING.
+This course makes a study of the factors that influence the teaching process such as; efficiency in teaching, the teacher, the school, the community, the health of the child, original nature of the child, principles of method, classroom practice, measuring in education, the American public school system, and education as a field for life work.
 4 quarter hours.